Genomic Surveillance Unit

 - The Gambia

-Sonia is Head of Service Delivery - Genomic Surveillance in the Genomic Surveillance Unit.
+Sonia is Head of Global Operations in the Genomic Surveillance Unit.
 She oversees the delivery of large-scale genomic surveillance operations on infectious diseases to public health agencies in the UK and globally to partners across Africa, Africa and South America.

 Genomic Surveillance Unit